panzerdp/dmitripavlutin.com/content/posts/2019-08-06-open-source-successful/index.md

 **3. The features**

-After that, you can go a bit deeper into technical details by listing the features.
+After that, you can go a bit deeper into technical details by listing the features: *"What features does it provide?"*.

 Use a list for an easier read.

 **4. Installation and usage**

-Finally, describe how to install and configure.
-Insert in this section a link to detailed documentation, if you have one.
+Finally, describe *"How do I install it and configure?"*

+Here you can insert again a link to detailed documentation if you have one.

 Feel free to explore https://github.com/panzerdp/voca/ as an example.